sdrrv/elasticsearch-rescore-redis/README.md

+@This fork was created in the scope of a summer interhsip at Gympass

 # Elasticsearch Redis Rescore Plugin

 Ever wanted to use data from external systems to influence scoring in Elasticsearch? now you can.